Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes

 If you blame, it’s more likely that your spouse will become defensive after listening to your criticism, which can escalate conflict and hostility.

-You are looking to the custody mediation to establish an agreement that can benefit the child’s well-being.
-How you discuss issues in parenting needs to be centered on reaching an agreement or making positive changes for your children’s benefit.
-How you present the parenting issues you have with your spouse impacts your ability to reach an agreement on those issues.
+Therefore, how you discuss issues in parenting needs to be centered on reaching an agreement or making positive changes for your children’s benefit.

 Your and your child’s circumstances can change with time.
 Making specific promises during this decisive stage, due to pressure or expectations, can create difficulty for you when you have to fulfill them later, while frustrating and disappointing another person.